sandeepmendiratta/resume/README.md

 Experience
 ------

-Target
+Target,
-Senior Engineer
+Lead Engineer – Cloud and Compute,
-Minneapolis, MN
+Minneapolis, MN,
-January 2015 - Current
+April 2016 to Present

  * Lead efforts around offering Containers as a Service, using Kubernetes, in Target Stores and distribution Centers
  * Designed and built highly automated immutable Kubernetes cluster for Stores' edge computing platform Unimatrix – which revolutionized the way Target developers deliver software to our stores.